 See his separate blog on this blog-page, originally posted on 24 May 2008:

-The other and less likely candidate was his first cousin, about 10 years his junior, probably the son of Major Walter PIGOTT, and named in the nephew Robert PIGOTT's 1808 Petition (concerning his forced early retirement from the Customs and Excise Department in Dublin), as having arrived back in Ireland in 1761 after many years service abroad.
+The other and less likely candidate was his first cousin, perhaps up to 10 years his junior, probably the son of Major Walter PIGOTT, and named in the nephew Robert PIGOTT's 1808 Petition (concerning his forced early retirement from the Customs and Excise Department in Dublin), as having arrived back in Ireland about 1761 after many years service abroad.
 See also the same May 2008 blog-link.

-A Barnaby HILLCOCK of the Fleece Tavern, City of Dublin, Drawer (?) witnessed a deed in Dublin in January 1723 (Memorial Number 25203, Dublin Deeds Registry), concerning a money transaction between Dennis SHIELL of Ballykillro, county Westmeath, and Terence GEOGHAN of Dublin - but whether this was Esther's father is not yet clear.
+There was a Barnaby HILLCOCK of the Fleece Tavern, City of Dublin, Drawer (?), who witnessed a deed in Dublin in January 1723 (Memorial Number 25203, Dublin Deeds Registry), concerning a money transaction between Dennis SHIELL of Ballykillro, county Westmeath, and Terence GEOGHAN of Dublin - but whether this was Esther's father is not yet clear.